swdrop/forking/_recipes/chicken-garlic-nachos.md

 - 1 lemon
 - 1/4 cup jarred or minced garlic
 - Monterey jack cheese (shredded)
-- Restaurant style nacho chips
+- Restaurant style tortilla chips

 directions:
 - Add chicken breasts, chicken broth, green chiles, sliced jalepenos and 1 tsp cumin to crockpot and cook on low for 6 to 8 hours (or use prepared pulled chicken).
 - Prepare dressing by mixing canola oil, lemon juice, jarred garlic and 1 tsp cumin.
-- When chicken is done, shred and spread onto nacho chips.
+- When chicken is done, shred and spread onto tortilla chips.
 - Cover chips with cheese and broil until melted.
 - Pull out of oven and add dressing and more jalepenos to taste.